'Justice League' takes on Thor and Black Panther at Comic-Con

 DC will have a little extra pep in its step going into San Diego Comic-Con this year thanks to "Wonder Woman."

-The film, starring Gal Gadot as the Amazonian warrior turned superhero, won over fans and critics alike, and is the 10th most successful comic-book film in the US, according to Box Office Mojo (right behind "Spider-Man 2").
-It's also the highest grossing of the modern run of DC movies, which include "Man of Steel" and "Batman v.
+The film, starring Gal Gadot as the Amazonian warrior turned superhero, won over fans and critics alike to become the 10th most successful comic-book film in the US, according to Box Office Mojo (right behind "Spider-Man 2").
+It's also the highest-grossing of the modern run of DC movies, which include "Man of Steel" and "Batman v.
 Superman: Dawn of Justice."

 More importantly, "Wonder Woman" showed that DC and Warner Bros. could make a film that was fun, inspiring and nearly universally loved.

-That's got to come as a relief to the 135,000-plus fans that will converge onto San Diego starting Wednesday for the 48th annual Comic-Con International.
-The convention continues to be a mecca for all things pop culture: exclusive trailers for upcoming blockbusters, panels with the cast of your favorite television shows, video game sneak peeks and, yes, actual comic books.
+That's got to come as a relief to the 135,000-plus fans who'll converge on San Diego starting Wednesday for the 48th annual Comic-Con International.
+The convention's a mecca for all things pop culture: exclusive trailers for upcoming blockbusters, panels with the casts of your favorite television shows, video game sneak peeks and, yes, actual comic books.

 "People know they can come to Comic-Con and get super geeky, but also see a presentation by Fox or Warner Bros.," said David Glanzer, chief communication and strategy officer for Comic-Con.
 "It runs the gamut."

-The rivalry between DC and Marvel, both of whom have panels in the famed Hall H event room on Saturday, gets an extra twist thanks to the momentum and goodwill built up by "Wonder Woman."
-One of the big questions is whether "Justice League" will be able to take the baton and keep the good times going with whatever Warner Bros. decides to share.
-Prior to "Wonder Woman," critics felt the DC films were a little too gritty and grim.
+The rivalry between DC and Marvel, both of which have panels in the famed Hall H event room on Saturday, gets an extra twist thanks to the momentum and goodwill built up by "Wonder Woman."
+One of the big questions is whether the upcoming "Justice League" will be able to take the baton and keep the good times going with whatever Warner Bros. decides to share.
+Prior to "Wonder Woman," critics felt that DC films were a little too gritty and grim.

 By contrast, the bright and colorful Marvel films have flourished critically and commercially, and fans will be looking for any new information on "Thor: Ragnarok" and "Black Panther."
 Marvel wraps up a long day of panels in Hall H with its presentation.